li-clutter-org/teamcityloadimpact/TC_bash.md

 To dive deeper into using Load Impact from your CI/CD process (or for that matter any external usage) see our [*comprehensive API reference*](http://developers.loadimpact.com/api/) and the accompanying [*CLI*](http://support.loadimpact.com/knowledgebase/articles/833856-automating-load-testing-with-the-load-impact-api).

-**Contact us today and we’ll throw in a free, one-hour consultation to help you get up and running quickly.**

-(CTA button: Learn more?
-Get started now / talk live)

-(is Drift installed on these pages?)